-EBV/CMV and tumours
+EBV/CMV and tumours (1932).

-(1932).
 They attempted to define the specificity of this observation by examining control sera.
 One of these showed a very high titer of such agglutinins, and was found to be from an IM patient.
 This led to the discovery of the so-called "heterophile antibodies (HA)," which evolved into a diagnostic test for IM.
 Attempts to transmit the disease to other humans or animals were inconsistently successful and further advances had to wait several decades.
 In 1946, a British colonial surgeon, Denis Burkitt, was assigned to a post in Uganda, where he took care of a population of 250,000 people.
-In 1957, he was asked to see a child with a peculiar mass in the jaw, which rendered him "totally buffled."
+In 1957, he was asked to see a child with a peculiar mass in the jaw, which rendered him "totally baffled."
 He saw other such cases and reviewed the hospital records for other cases.
 These showed that the tumor, a lymphoma, often affected the internal organs and the nervous system, rather than lymph nodes.
 He sent questionnaires to clinics around the continent using mails, and was able to establish the geographic distribution of this tumor, and noted that it overlapped the distribution of malaria and yellow fever, as well as an epidemic of o'nyong nyong fever.
 The fact that the geographical distribution of Burkitt's lymphoma (BL) overlapped that of several mosquito-borne diseases suggested the possibility that the disease was transmittable.
 Burkitt gave several talks about his findings on a visit to London, and Anthony Epstein, a virologist interested in tumor viruses, was present.
 He had Burkitt send him samples of the tumors and was able to detect a herpes-like virus by electron microscopy.
 However, the virus could not be cultured.
 For more accurate characterization of the virus, samples were sent to the laboratory of Werner and Gertrude Henle.
 They were able to show that antibodies to the Epstein-Barr virus (EBV) were present not only in pediatric oncology patients, but also were common in the general population.
-The first connection between EBV and a specific disease was made when a technician in the Henles' laboratory, who was seronegative, developed IM.
+The first connection between EBV and a specific disease was made when a technician in "The role of EBV was then established in a number of tumors" Epstein-Barr Virus and Cytomegalovirus Infections 25 the Henles' laboratory, who was seronegative, developed IM.
 Her serum, previously used as a negative control, became strongly seropositive (Henle et al. 1968).
 This observation provided the impetus for the studies of college students by Niederman et al. (1968) in which the etiologic role of EBV in IM was established.
 The role of EBV was then established in a number of tumors.
-This includes BL, a number of B and T call benefit and the studies of the stu
+This includes BL, a number of B and T call humborna, and laionucearcoma.
+Further, such as the set of the studies of the second set of the second second set of the second second set of the second set of the second seco Source: Epstein-Barr Virus and Cytomegalovirus infections Alex Tselis